awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 When you encrypt a volume, you can specify the symmetric CMK to use to encrypt the volume\.
 If you do not specify a CMK, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
 For more information, see the [encryption outcomes table](#ebs-volume-encryption-outcomes)\.

+**Note**
+If you are using the API or AWS CLI to specify a CMK, be aware that AWS authenticates the CMK asynchronously\.
+If you specify a key ID, an alias, or an ARN that is not valid, the action can appear to complete, but it eventually fails\.

 You cannot change the CMK that is associated with an existing snapshot or volume\.
 However, you can associate a different CMK during a snapshot copy operation so that the resulting copied snapshot is encrypted by the new CMK\.

 ### Encrypting an empty volume on creation<a name="new-encrypted-volumes"></a>